 Ordinary People, Extraordinary Courage: The Men and Women of the Underground Railroad Short Film

 An introduction to the history of the Underground Railroad in Southern Indiana, this 15-minute educational film is an edited version of the 1 hour film Ordinary People, Extraordinary Courage: The Men and Women of the Underground Railroad, produced by the Carnegie Center for Art and History.
 This film is presented to 3rd-5th graders as a part of our educational program Historian For a Day: The Lucy Higgs Nichols Story.

 FIVE corresponding age-appropriate lessons plans are available to teachers as free downloadable PDFs:

 The Carnegie Center and Central Branches of the Floyd County Public Library are pleased to offer “History Deep Dives,” a monthly daytime history speaker series.
-Programs are held in-person on the 2nd Tuesday of the month and will alternate between the Carnegie Center and the Central Branch of the Library.
+Programs are held in-person on the 2nd Tuesday of every other month at the Carnegie Center.
 These lectures invite you to dive into a variety of history topics in the local area and beyond including genealogy, immigration, Freedom and Manumission Papers, community gardens, and so much more!
 Keep an eye on the Library’s Calendar to sign up for the next lecture.